Mark-Nawar/Algo-Planet/README.md

-This brach is working on binary search tree
+This branch is working on binary search tree